Legoland California. Credit: Nancy Chaney

 8. In the warmer months, play at the water park

-When the weather heats up, it can be so nice to slide down a few waterslides and splash around.
-The Legoland water park is smaller than a typical stand-alone water park but still packs a punch of fun.
+When the weather heats up, it can be so nice to slide down a few waterslides.
+The Legoland water park is smaller than a typical standalone water park but still packs a splash of fun.

-The $20 ticket upgrade is worth it for a few hours and provides a different experience.
+The $30 ticket upgrade is worth it for a few hours and provides a different experience.
 You can get an even better deal when purchasing your ticket in advance online and combining your purchase.
 Lego-obsessed kids will love the lazy river where they can build with oversized Legos while floating on a tube.
-Check for the new Chima features opening in summer 2018.

-Do check the schedule ahead of time for the water park hours which are not as extensive as the park’s hours.
+Do check the schedule ahead of time for the water park hours as they are not as extensive as the park’s hours.
 The waterpark is generally open daily June through August, and select dates in spring and fall.

 9. Plan ahead if you’re going to shop